chantzos/__/README.md

 But generally very little things need to be done for adoption.

 Most of the modules were written with little or no knowledge at all in C.
-Most, with one or two exceptions, are functional, even if this function is just one.
+But most, with one or two exceptions, are functional, even if this function is just one.
 They have been tested.
-(But didn't check with valgrind them all, though)
+(But didn't check with valgrind them all, though).

 The main scripts leave a copy of them in the tmp/ directory which is created during installation.
 They are rather big but are self containable.
 Possibly